 If you don’t see the value of their personhood, they will not see the value in their contribution.

 4. They don’t think you care about them

-Most of us have had at least one friend who only calls when they need something and never reciprocate.
-Sadly, our ministries and churches can project the same image.
+Most of us have had at least one friend who only calls when they need something and never reciprocates.
+Sadly, our ministries and churches can sometimes project the same image.

 We don’t have to be besties with every person who serves.
 But we do need to care for them as shepherds.
 Your greatest impact may be just listening.
-And if they are in need, do your best to meet that need.
+And if they are in need, do your best to meet that need without enabling the person.